 - Assemble: Add the sausage mixture to the egg mixture then, add the bacon.
 Stir everything.

-- Serve: Garnish and then, serve warm.
+- Serve: Garnish with green onion, and then serve warm.

-How to make overnight Breakfast Casserole
+How to make an overnight Breakfast Casserole?

 You can easily turn this into a heartier dish by adding in bread cubes.
 Follow these simple steps: